carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 </a>

 Clicking any of the class names of the upper left bar displays a similarity network of BGCs.
-It may take some time to charge the network.
+It may take some time to load the network.
 A single network is represented for each GCF or each Gene Cluster Clan (GCC), which may comprise several GCFs.
 Each dot represents a BGC.
 These dots with bold circles are already described BGCs that have been recruited from the MiBIG database (Kautsar et al., 2020) because